 “When they interviewed me several years later for this job, I put front and centre the first three priorities: diversity, diversity, diversity.”

-One stand-out musician, Rasika Shekar, came to the workshop this year with a background in Carnatic music, a type of South Indian classical music, and plays with a series of flutes, including one made of bamboo.
+One stand-out musician, Rasika Shekar, came to the workshop a few years ago in 2016 with a background in Carnatic music, a type of South Indian classical music, and plays with a series of flutes, including one made of bamboo.
 Iyer says he’s continually surprised not only by her masterful playing of the complex system of flutes, but how she is able to translate her work into collaborations that are easy for musicians unfamiliar with Carnatic music to follow.